isfarbaset/dsan-5400-final-project/README.md

 - **Visualization**:
   - SVG-based visualization for displaying relationships between entities.
 - **Deployment**:
-  - Can be run locally or deployed on any Flask-supported platform.
+  - Hosted on Heroku for easy access and scalability.

 ---